 Performing Art – Dickson Street is the home of The Walton Arts Center, which offers numerous performances and events for all ages throughout the year.
 These include art classes, theatrical acts, studio theaters, galleries, concerts, and festivals.
 Entertainers and artists are brought to the center from around the world to give the residents, newcomers and visitors to the area a unique and memorable experience.

 Shopping – There is quite an eclectic assortment of shopping options available on Dickson Street.
 Local boutiques like Something Urban, which offers one-of-kind fashion; Underwood’s Fine Jewelers, an amazing family owned jewelry store; Fayettechill Clothing Company, which stocks Ozark Mountain inspired clothing & technical apparel for outdoor lovers.
-If you love books, of any kind, be sure to stop and check out the Dickson Street Bookshop for unique, quality used books, but if new books are your thing, then check out Nightbird Books.
+If you love books, of any kind, be sure to stop and check out the Dickson Street Bookshop for unique, quality used books.

 Block Street -This innocent looking connecting street to downtown Fayetteville has all kinds of fascinating places to shop and eat including Hugo’s, one of the best places to get a cheeseburger in NWA or perhaps in America.
 A few doors down, get your vinyl music fix at Block Street Records.
 Other Block Street notables include, Shindig Paperie, The Mustache, Fox Trot Boutique and French Quarter Antiques.
 Enjoy a fabulous cocktail at Maxine’s Tap Room, and, if hungry, drop into Little Bread Company to experience some baked heaven.